ShanaryS/algorithm-visualizer/README.md

 ## Performance Improvements

+* Compiling with Pyinstaller
+  * Up to 3x faster
 * Partial display update (Only update changed pixels between frames; Took a lot of effort!)
   * Increased performance by ~2x (Adding nodes) to ~354x (Large maze generation)
   * A typical performance increase between ~30x to ~100x for pathfinding algorithms and medium maze generation